jake-freeman/smash-life/README.md

     - Leveled up through playing RPS against the computer (RPS AI high priority)
 - Assets
   - Money
+    - End of each month requires bills to be paid
+    - If money is negative you must do IRL job (cannot play Smash/level up)
   - Fame?
     - Crowd favor
     - Subs for money